frankschae/academic-kickstart/content/post/shadowing/index.md

 Under the assumption of ergodicity, $\langle g \rangle_∞$ only depends on $p$.

 ## The Lorenz system
 One of the most important chaotic models is the Lorenz system which is a simplified model for atmospheric convection.
 The Lorenz system has three states $x$, $y$, and $z$, as well as three parameters $\rho$, $\sigma$, and $\beta$.
-Its time evolution is then described by the ODE:
+Its time evolution is given by the ODE:

 $$
  \begin{pmatrix}